How To: Take the Bus in Rome, Italy

 Types of Bus Passes

-There are several different types of tickets or passes that you can buy.
-Which one you buy depends on how long you are planning to stay in Rome, and how frequently you want to use the bus.
+There are several different types of tickets or passes available, depending on how long you are planning to stay in Rome and how frequently you want to use the bus.
 Bus passes in Rome are good for both the bus and the metro!

 • BIT: €1.50.
 This is one ticket that lasts for 100 minutes.